-PointsBet Sportsbook is an innovative online sports betting site that launched in New Jersey during December 2018.
+PointsBet Sportsbook is an innovative online sports betting site that launched in Michigan, New Jersey, Iowa, Colorado, and Indiana.
 PointsBet is taking the sports betting scene by storm in no small part due to its implementation of PointsBetting sports wagering.
 It also helps that the Points Bet promo code is one of the best around when it comes to wagering on sports online.

 |Online Sportsbook||PointBet Sportsbook|